muhammad-fahim-asim/Deep-Learning/README.md

 - Expressions are generated with a maximum syntactic depth of 3 to keep the training domain manageable.
 - The project uses TensorFlow/Keras for model definition and training.

-## Repository Description

-A neural translator for converting infix arithmetic expressions into postfix notation using a sequence model.